-Well, we’re having what my father would have called a bit of a ‘divarsion’ from the politics for the last few hours.
+Well, we’re having what my father would have called a bit of a ‘divarsion’ from the politics for the last few days.
 Peggy’s gone on to another of her hobby horses ‘St. Valentine’s Day’ and how thick people are to fall for such an American gimmick.
-She has her knife rightly into the Americans for some reason at the moment.
+She has her knife rightly into the Americans because of Trump or ‘the orange turd’ as she calls him.
 She has no time at all for it, thinks it’s the greatest load of codswallop since we allowed Halloween to be hijacked by all that American nonsense, says it’s only a way of making a fast buck for the shopkeepers, the hotels and the florists and anyone who participates in it should be downright ashamed of themselves.
 I tried to point out to her that it’s a godsend for business people who have it tough most of the year, a chance to make a few well-earned bob and shure, what harm is it anyway, only a bit of fun.

 Here I just manage to get a word in to say it’s the romance of it, just for the wan day like, She looks at me as if I’m a farthing short of the full shilling and raises her eyes to heaven.
 Romance, she snorts, romance, my arse, aren’t we Irish, aren’t we, and since when did the Irish fecking start doing romance?
 For Christ’s sake, will you ever have a bit of sense for yourself, girl.!